KQM-git/kqm-compendium/content/comps/ganyu_shenhe_mona/1_ganyu_shenhe_mona_ST.md

 # **Notes**

 This calc is mostly F2P gear, C0 5-Stars, and R5 event/craftable weapons, the only exception being Shenhe and Venti's R3 Favonius weapons.
 Lower refinements still work but will bring more variance.
-This team excels in Multi-Target scenarios, especially if the enemy can be picked up by Venti's ultimate.
+This team excels in multi-target scenarios, especially if the enemy can be picked up by Venti's ultimate.
 While not being as accessible as other teams, as it contains four 5-Stars, it also doesn't use up any premiere 4-Star units, such as Bennett or Xingqiu, allowing you to run a very strong team with those units on the other side of the abyss.
 <br></br>

 Do note that these numbers are from a 2 freezable target scenario.
 In single-target, non freezable content (bosses like the PMA), this team's DPS and survivability scales down drastically, as you lose quadratic scaling on Ganyu ultimate, 20% CRIT Rate from blizzard strayer, and are left with only prototype amber as a source of healing/survivability.